-Complaints of pain in the lower back region are quite common.
-Recent prevalence rates have estimated that between 40% and 50% of all adults will experience lower back pain at some point in their lives.
-Prevalence estimates suggest that 5%-36% of these cases of lower back pain may be attributable to piriformis syndrome.
-However, these numbers may be low since many cases of piriformis syndrome likely go undiagnosed each year.
+If you have piriformis syndrome, you’ll often experience lower back pain.
+Recent prevalence rates have estimated that between 40% and 50% of all adults will experience some form of lower back pain at some point in their lives.
+Estimates suggest that 5%-36% of these cases of lower back pain could be related to piriformis syndrome.
+However, these numbers may be even lower than actual rates since many cases go undiagnosed.

-- Pain that becomes more severe following prolonged periods of sitting
+- Pain that worsens following prolonged periods of sitting

 - Numbing sensations within the feet